History of the Haudenosaunee: Beaver Wars

-In 1649 during the Beaver Wars, the Iroquois used recently-purchased Dutch guns to attack the Huron, allies of the French.
+In 1649, the Haudenosaunee used recently purchased Dutch guns to attack the Huron, allies of the French.
 These attacks, primarily against the Huron towns of Taenhatentaron (St. Ignace) and St. Louis in what is now Simcoe County, Ontario, were the final battles that effectively destroyed the Huron Confederacy.
-The Jesuit missions in Huronia on the shores of Georgian Bay were abandoned in the face of the Iroquois attacks, with the Jesuits leading the surviving Hurons east towards the French settlements on the St. Lawrence.
+The Jesuit missions in Huronia on the shores of Georgian Bay were abandoned in the face of the Haudenosaunee attacks, with the Jesuits leading the surviving Hurons east towards the French settlements on the St. Lawrence.
 The Jesuit Relations expressed some amazement that the Five Nations had been able to dominate the area "for five hundred leagues around, although their numbers are very small".
-From 1651 to 1652, the Iroquois attacked the Susquehannock, to their south in present-day Pennsylvania, without sustained success.
+From 1651 to 1652, the Haudenosaunee attacked the Susquehannock, to their south in present-day Pennsylvania, without sustained success.

+The war waged by the Haudenosaunee against the Huron has been described as genocidal.
+Of the 30,000 Hurons, a few thousand were able to flee and avoid becoming victims of the ethnic genocide.
+Historian Ned Blackhawk, in analysing the war between the Haudenosaunee and Huron, found that the Haudenosaunee committed all five acts described in the 1948 Genocide Convention.

 In 1653 the Onondaga Nation extended a peace invitation to New France.
 An expedition of Jesuits, led by Simon Le Moyne, established Sainte Marie de Ganentaa in 1656 in their territory.
 They were forced to abandon the mission by 1658 as hostilities resumed, possibly because of the sudden death of 500 native people from an epidemic of smallpox, a European infectious disease to which they had no immunity.

-From 1658 to 1663, the Iroquois were at war with the Susquehannock and their Lenape and Province of Maryland allies.
-In 1663, a large Iroquois invasion force was defeated at the Susquehannock main fort.
-In 1663, the Iroquois were at war with the Sokoki tribe of the upper Connecticut River.
-Smallpox struck again, and through the effects of disease, famine, and war, the Iroquois were under threat of extinction.
+From 1658 to 1663, the Haudenosaunee were at war with the Susquehannock and their Lenape and Province of Maryland allies.
+In 1663, a large Haudenosaunee invasion force was defeated at the Susquehannock main fort.
+In 1663, the Haudenosaunee were at war with the Sokoki tribe of the upper Connecticut River.
+Smallpox struck again, and through the effects of disease, famine, and war, the Haudenosaunee were under threat of extinction.
 In 1664, an Oneida party struck at allies of the Susquehannock on Chesapeake Bay.

 In 1665, three of the Five Nations made peace with the French.
 The following year, the Governor-General of New France, the Marquis de Tracy, sent the Carignan regiment to confront the Mohawk and Oneida.
 The Mohawk avoided battle, but the French burned their villages, which they referred to as "castles", and their crops.
-In 1667, the remaining two Iroquois Nations signed a peace treaty with the French and agreed to allow missionaries to visit their villages.
-The French Jesuit missionaries were known as the "black-robes" to the Iroquois, who began to urge that Catholic converts should relocate to the Caughnawaga, Kanienkeh outside of Montreal.
+In 1667, the remaining two Haudenosaunee Nations signed a peace treaty with the French and agreed to allow missionaries to visit their villages.
+The French Jesuit missionaries were known as the "black-robes" to the Haudenosaunee, who began to urge that Catholic converts should relocate to the Caughnawaga, Kanienkeh outside of Montreal.
 This treaty lasted for 17 years.